google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 A Christmas scrapbook is one of the nicest albums I have made.
 This holiday is the one where my family and friends come together most often.
 I love making mementos of the time we share during December.
 Does this idea appeal to you?
 Is it too hard to think about though, since the season is such a busy one?
 Do I have an idea for you?
 You bet!
 Say hello to the December Daily!

 TIP: This album came to me in a raw state, ready to be embellished.
-I decorated my album cover with a my favourite seasonal heat embossed image and later added ribbon, sequins and a gold memento from a Christmas cracker.
-You could cover the buff colour with designer series paper, dry embossed elements, wooden elements, etc.
+I decorated my album cover with a my favorite seasonal heat embossed image and later added ribbon, sequins and a gold memento from a Christmas cracker.
+You could cover the buff color with designer series paper, dry embossed elements, wooden elements, etc.

 Becky Higgins made it simple for me to put together a great little album that tells the story of the whole month of December.
 Her system is called Project Life and she has partnered with Stampin' Up! to make kits in their colour palette.
 I was immediately attracted to the idea as I knew I would have plenty of cardstock and designer series paper in my stash that would automatically match and Stampin' Up!
 Project Life kit.
 That meant I could extend a kit very easily!
 That got me a little excited.